Tioborto/raddar/README.md

   5. Run `uvicorn raddar.main:app` (`--reload` for development)
   6. Install [git hooks][pre-commit]: `pre-commit install --install-hooks`

+### Docker image

+A *Dockerfile* and a *docker-compose* file are present in this repository.
+To launch the app using docker, just follow these instructions :

+- `docker-compose build`
+- `docker-compose up -d`

+The API will be accessible at the same URLs as above.

+### Access

-A mini web server is launched in your terminal session and the API is accessible at the following URLs:
+In local mode or using the docker image, a mini web server is launched in your terminal session and the API is accessible at the following URLs:

 - Docs : <http://localhost:8000/docs>
 - Redoc: <http://localhost:8000/redoc>